Xriuk/NeatMapper/docs/advanced-options/reuse-maps.md

 }
 ```

-The compiled expression will look like this:
+The resulting expression will look like this:

 ```csharp
 source => new ProductDto{